navoditas/navoditas.github.io/index.md

 <a name="/bio"></a>
 # Bio

-I am a Research Software Engineer at [Google Research India](https://research.google/locations/india/), working in the Advertising Sciences Team mentored by [Dr. Aravindan Raghuveer](https://research.google/people/107631/), [Dr. Rishi Saket](https://research.google/people/107857/) and [Dr. Karthikeyan Shanmugan](https://research.google/people/KarthikeyanShanmugam/).
+I am a Research Software Engineer at [Google Research India](https://research.google/locations/india/).
 My research interests lie primarily in the area of Reinforcement Learning and its applications.

+I am currently working on Offline Reinforcement Learning with Differential Privacy in collaboration with [Dr. Alekh Agarwal](https://alekhagarwal.net), [Dr. Christoph Dann](https://cdann.net), [Prof. Balaraman Ravindran](http://www.cse.iitm.ac.in/~ravi/) and [Dr. Aravindan Raghuveer](https://research.google/people/107631/).
+Parallely, I am also working on developing solutions for Learning from Aggregated Data to preserve data privacy, mentored by [Dr. Aravindan Raghuveer](https://research.google/people/107631/), [Dr. Rishi Saket](https://research.google/people/107857/) and [Dr. Karthikeyan Shanmugan](https://research.google/people/KarthikeyanShanmugam/).

 Before this role, I was a Research Intern at Google Research India.
 I worked with [Dr. Aravindan Raghuveer](https://research.google/people/107631/) and [Prof. Balaraman Ravindran](http://www.cse.iitm.ac.in/~ravi/) on Imitation Learning in the absence of environmental access.
 Prior to this, I interned at Viterbi School of Engineering USC where, under the guidance of [Prof. Xiang Ren](https://shanzhenren.github.io), I worked on Time Series prediction using Knowledge Graphs.

-I completed my Dual Degree (Bachelors + Masters) from [Indian Institute of Technology, Madras](https://www.iitm.ac.in) in 2021.
+I completed my Dual Degree (Bachelors + Masters) in Computer Science and Engineering from [Indian Institute of Technology, Madras](https://www.iitm.ac.in) in 2021.
 My Dual Degree Thesis, under the guidance of [Prof. Balaraman Ravindran](http://www.cse.iitm.ac.in/~ravi/), focused on Behavioral Cloning for multi-agent Traffic Signal Control.

 ---